Monday, May 31, 2021

 (data courtesy of this useful document )

 My particular Duofold "International" is a "Mark II", which came out in 1996.
 It has "MADE IN U.K." very faintly stamped on its barrel (just below the lower barrel ring) and a date code of "IIIP", which indicates it was manufactured in the first quarter of 1997.
-It was made at Parker's factory in Newhaven, a small ferry port just east of Brighton.
+It was made at Parker's factory in Newhaven, a small ferry port just east of Brighton, England.
 In 2010, the Newhaven plant was shut down, and production moved to Nantes, France.
 Happily, the 'Duofold' writing instrument line is still in active production as of this writing.

 Although it's not one of the colourful modern Duofolds, I think it's a very handsome (and well-proportioned) fountain pen, with its classic 'Duofold' styling, iconic Parker 'Arrow" clip, glossy black exterior and shiny 23K gold-plated trim.
 Like other modern (non-metal-bodied) Duofolds, it was made from a solid block of hand-cast acrylic, and finished by hand.